Bing Crosby: Television station ownership

 A Crosby-led group purchased station KCOP-TV, in Los Angeles, California, in 1954.
 NAFI Corporation and Crosby purchased television station KPTV in Portland, Oregon, for $4 million on September 1, 1959.
 In 1960, NAFI purchased KCOP from Crosby's group.
 In the early 1950s, Crosby helped establish the CBS television affiliate in his hometown of Spokane, Washington.
-He partnered with Ed Craney, who owned the CBS radio affiliate KXLY (AM) and built a television studio west of Crosby's alma mater, Gonzaga University.
+Crosby partnered with Ed Craney, who owned the CBS radio affiliate KXLY (AM) and built a television studio west of Crosby's alma mater, Gonzaga University.
 After it began broadcasting, the station was sold within a year to Northern Pacific Radio and Television Corporation.

 Thoroughbred horse racing

 Crosby was a fan of thoroughbred horse racing and bought his first racehorse in 1935.
-In 1937, he became a founding partner of the Del Mar Thoroughbred Club and a member of its board of directors.
-Operating from the Del Mar Racetrack at Del Mar, California, the group included millionaire businessman Charles S. Howard, who owned a successful racing stable that included Seabiscuit.
-Charles' son, Lindsay C. Howard, became one of Crosby's closest friends; Crosby named his son Lindsay after him, and would purchase his 40-room Hillsborough, California estate from Lindsay in 1965.
+Two years later, Crosby became a founding partner of the Del Mar Thoroughbred Club and a member of its board of directors.
+Operating from the Del Mar Racetrack in Del Mar, California, the group included millionaire businessman Charles S. Howard, who owned a successful racing stable that included Seabiscuit.
+Charles' son, Lindsay C. Howard, became one of Crosby's closest friends; Crosby named his son Lindsay after him, and would purchase his 40-room Hillsborough, California, estate from Lindsay in 1965.

 Crosby and Lindsay Howard formed Binglin Stable to race and breed thoroughbred horses at a ranch in Moorpark in Ventura County, California.
 They also established the Binglin Stock Farm in Argentina, where they raced horses at Hipódromo de Palermo in Palermo, Buenos Aires.
 A number of Argentine-bred horses were purchased and shipped to race in the United States.
 On August 12, 1938, the Del Mar Thoroughbred Club hosted a $25,000 winner-take-all match race won by Charles S. Howard's Seabiscuit over Binglin's horse Ligaroti.
 In 1943, Binglin's horse Don Bingo won the Suburban Handicap at Belmont Park in Elmont, New York.
 The Binglin Stable partnership came to an end in 1953 as a result of a liquidation of assets by Crosby, who needed to raise enough funds to pay the hefty federal and state inheritance taxes on his deceased wife's estate.
 The Bing Crosby Breeders' Cup Handicap at Del Mar Racetrack is named in his honor.